mohammedhuzaif17/national_scaffolding/replit.md

 Do not make changes to the file `Y`.

 ## System Architecture
 The platform is built on a Flask backend with PostgreSQL as the database.
-The frontend utilizes HTML5, CSS3 with a premium Royal Blue and Gold design system, and vanilla JavaScript.
+The frontend utilizes HTML5, CSS3 with a premium Deep Blue (#001d3d) and Gold design system, and vanilla JavaScript.
 All styling is centralized in a single style.css file with no inline styles, ensuring maintainability and consistency across all pages.

 **UI/UX Decisions:**
-- **Design:** Premium ecommerce theme with Royal Blue and Gold color scheme.
+- **Design:** Premium ecommerce theme with Deep Blue and Gold color scheme.
 Features luxurious visual identity with elegant navigation, gold-accented buttons, sophisticated shadows, and professional layout with strong visual hierarchy.
-Royal Blue (#1e3a8a) serves as the primary brand color, while Gold (#d4af37) provides premium accents and highlights.
+Deep Blue (#001d3d) serves as the primary brand color, while Gold (#d4af37) provides premium accents and highlights.
-- **Typography:** Combination of Playfair Display for headings (elegant serif) and Poppins for body text (clean sans-serif), creating a luxurious yet readable appearance with excellent hierarchy and professional feel.
+- **Typography:** Combination of Playfair Display for headings (elegant serif) and Poppins for body text and numerical values (clean sans-serif), creating a luxurious yet readable appearance with excellent hierarchy and professional feel.
+All numbers use professional Poppins font for clarity.
 - **Interactivity:** Smooth CSS transitions with premium animations including fade-in effects, scale transformations, gold glow effects on hover, elegant underline animations on navigation links, and subtle ripple effects on buttons.
 All animations are classy and refined, not flashy.
-- **Color Palette:** Royal Blue gradient backgrounds, Gold highlights on interactive elements, white/cream content areas for elegant contrast, gold borders on premium cards and sections, and soft shadows with royal blue tints.
+- **Color Palette:** Deep Blue (#001d3d) gradient backgrounds, Gold highlights on interactive elements, white/cream content areas for elegant contrast, gold borders on premium cards and sections, and soft shadows with deep blue tints.
-- **User Flow:** Enhanced registration, unified login for admins and users, category-specific product browsing, session-based welcome popup with gold-bordered design, and streamlined fabrication page with "View Details"-only workflow.
+- **User Flow:** Enhanced registration, unified login for admins and users, category-specific product browsing, session-based welcome popup with gold-bordered design appearing immediately with background blur effect, streamlined fabrication page with "View Details"-only workflow, and expandable Privacy Policy and Terms of Use sections in footer.
 - **Product Customization:** Extensive use of dropdowns for product specifications (e.g., Aluminium scaffolding dimensions, H-Frame quantities with discount tiers, Cuplock requiring both vertical and ledger specifications).

 **Technical Implementations:**